chuanzhidong/chuanzhidong.github.io/_pages/about.md

 My goal is to utilize knowledge in structural engineering, advanced sensing technologies, computer vision, machine learning, deep learning and signal processing techniques to conduct structural health monitoring and support decision making for owners to do better structural management and maintenance.

-**My detailed CV can be downloaded [here](https://1drv.ms/b/s!AjZZWcsrWm3ielHC1MS9FWA2PwU?e=Ilr8G7).**
+**My detailed CV can be downloaded [here](https://1drv.ms/b/s!AjZZWcsrWm3ie9EQmTJV6FVoxT0?e=BpeEEr).**

 ## Goals for the Near Future

-* Investigating advanced technologies and theories to better support the safty of our infrastructures.
+* Investigating advanced technologies and theories to better support the safety of our infrastructures.
 * Converting my research findings into really useful products or tools for the researchers or engineering practioners in the area of civil infrastructure monitoring and condition assessment.

 ## Lifetime Goals